Cadillac Seville: Second generation (1980–1985)

-The razor-edged bustle-back rear styling drew inspiration from English coachbuilder Hooper & Co.'s "Empress Line" designs from the early 1950s, which were considered a dramatic, modern take on the mid-'30s style of trunk/body integration.
+The razor-edged, bustle-back rear styling drew inspiration from English coachbuilder Hooper & Co.'s "Empress Line" designs from the early 1950s, which were considered a dramatic, modern take on the mid-1930s style of trunk/body integration.
 In addition, long hood/short deck proportions were inspired by luxury cars of the 1960s.
 The Seville's "statement" bustle-back styling was the ultimate realization of many previous conceptual design efforts by GM designer Wayne Kady.
-The Seville was also one of the last vehicles designed under the leadership of then General Motors Vice President of Design Bill Mitchell, who was a major proponent of the bustle-back design.
-Bill's immediate predecessor, former Vice President of Design Harley Earl, had originally appointed Mitchell as Cadillac's first Chief Designer in 1936.
-It was swiftly imitated by the 1982–87 Lincoln Continental sedan and the 1981–83 Imperial coupe.
-Sales were strong at first, but disastrous flirtation with diesel engines and the ill-fated V-8-6-4 variable displacement gasoline engine, coupled with poor quality control eroded Seville's standing in the marketplace.
+The Seville was also one of the last vehicles designed under the leadership of GM vice president of design Bill Mitchell, a major proponent of the bustle-back design.
+Bill's immediate predecessor, Harley Earl, had originally appointed Mitchell as Cadillac's first chief designer in 1936.
+This styling was swiftly imitated by the 1982–87 Lincoln Continental sedan and the 1981–83 Imperial coupe.
+Sales of the Seville were strong at first, but disastrous flirtation with diesel engines and the ill-fated V-8-6-4 variable displacement gasoline engine, coupled with poor quality control, eroded its standing in the marketplace.

 The Seville introduced features that would become traditional in later years.
-In 1981, memory seats appeared—a feature not seen on a Cadillac since the Eldorado Broughams of the late 1950s.
+1981 saw the introduction of memory seats, a feature not seen on a Cadillac since the Eldorado Broughams of the late 1950s.
 This option allowed two stored positions to be recalled at the touch of a button.
-Also new for 1981 was a digital instrument cluster, shared with the Eldorado.
+Also new for 1981 was a digital instrument cluster shared with the Eldorado.
 Engine options changed for 1981: the V8 was now equipped with the V8-6-4 variable displacement technology.
 A carbureted 252 cuin Buick V6 was added as a credit option.
 Puncture-sealing tires were also new.

 In 1982, Seville offered heated outside rear-view mirrors, available with optional rear defogger.
 Inside, a "Symphony Sound" stereo cassette tape system was available.
 The previously standard diesel engine became an option with the introduction of a new 250 cuin HT-4100.
 This engine had a number of reliability issues, such as weak, porous aluminum block castings and failure-prone intake manifold gaskets.

-For 1983, the Buick V6 was dropped and a new "Delco/Bose" stereo cassette system was offered at $895.
-Initially looking like a standard Delco radio, from 1984 onward it featured a brushed gold-look front panel and bulbous lower interior door speaker assemblies.
+For 1983, the Buick V6 was dropped and a new Delco/Bose stereo cassette system was offered at $895.
+Initially resembling a standard Delco radio, it featured a brushed gold-look front panel and bulbous lower interior door speaker assemblies from 1984 onward.
 This was also the last year for an available 8-track stereo system.
 From 1983 through 1985, it was available with a fake cabriolet roof option which gave the appearance of a four-door convertible.